adam-hurwitz/safe-oi/about/about-safe.md

     - Each account address can have its own ENS subdomain. *by [@adamshurwitz 2021-05-06](https://twitter.com/adamshurwitz/status/1390402730695536644)*
     - Question: Does Safe use the Registrant or Controller address?

-<p style="text-align: center; font-style: italic">This content is not financial, technical, or legal advice.
-Always consult a financial professional and do your own research.</p>
+<p style="text-align: center; font-style: italic">This is not financial, technical, or legal advice.
+Consult professionals and do your own research.</p>

 <style>
     .markdown-body h1 {